WeiProgramming/personal_portfolio/README.txt

-Welcome to my profile!
+Welcome to my personal portfolio!
-This site was created using HTML5 up template
-Fully customized by me
+Just a static web page.